7 things to consider when relocating an office

 Relocating offices is a great opportunity to declutter, sort old files and get rid of redundant furniture and legacy IT equipment.
 There’s little point spending time/budget on moving anything you are not going to use.

 Yet, disposing of these items can prove expensive.
 If you have unwanted furniture, IT or electrical equipment, there are easy ways you can responsibly and sustainably clear these items, saving you disposal costs and preventing waste.
-If you choose to use a sustainable clearance provider, then they can donate office furniture, IT and electrical equipment or even resell items that you no longer need.
+If you choose to use a sustainable clearance provider, then they can donate office furniture, IT, and electrical equipment or even resell items that you no longer need.
 If items cannot be reused effectively secure recycling will still make sure costs are reduced.

-7. Moving Plan
+7. Office Relocate Plan

 Have you got the resources you need to pull off a seamless move?

-Integrated services providers will provide you with the knowledge, expertise and resources you need to ensure the move is carried out to high standards.
-Additionally, they will provide support before, during and after your move, giving you the help you need to minimise disruptions.
+Integrated services providers will provide you with the knowledge, expertise, and resources you need to ensure the move is carried out to high standards.
+Additionally, they will provide support before, during, and after your move, giving you the help you need to minimise disruptions.

-This can include providing packing and unpacking services to help ensure everything is transferred safely to the correct location, furniture dismantling and reassembly, cleaning of existing and new areas, and manning of help desks.
+This can include providing packing and unpacking services to help ensure everything is transferred safely to the correct location, furniture dismantling, and reassembly, cleaning of existing and new areas, and manning of help desks.

 Once you’ve completed the move with as little disruption as possible, take the time to celebrate with a move-in party for staff and clients!